cocos/cocos-docs/en/concepts/scene/shadow.md

 Cocos Creator currently supports **hard sampler (HARD mode)**, **4x sampler (SOFT mode)**, **9x sampler (SOFT_2X mode)**.
 The larger the magnification, the larger the sampling area and the more softer the shadow edges.

-#### FixedArea Shadow Calculation
+#### FixedArea Mode

+FixedArea mode is used to set whether to manually control the range of shadow effects displayed within the visible range of the Camera:

-Without FixedArea mode on, shadows in the viewport are calculated using the same cropping process and camera calculations as in CSM, based on camera orientation and position.
-With FixedArea mode on, the extent of shadow generation is controlled by manually setting the properties.
+- If this option is unchecked (default), the engine uses the same crop process and camera calculations as CSM (Cascaded Shadow Maps), calculating the range of shadows generated based on the orientation and position of the Camera.
+- If this option is checked, the range of shadow generation is controlled according to the `Near`, `Far`, and `OrthoSize` properties set manually.

 ## Support dynamic batching to improve performance